zboomz/zboomz/README.md

 ## 👋 About Me
-Hi, I'm Jaebeom Kim, an undergraduate student passionate about discovering and solving real-world problems through data.
+Hi, I'm Jaebeom Kim, an undergraduate student in Industrial Engineering with a joint major in Artificial Intelligence.

-I enjoy exploring diverse types of data — from time series and images to natural language — to uncover patterns and build solutions.
+I am passionate about understanding complex systems and designing data- and optimization-driven solutions that create real-world impact.

-I am highly motivated by the challenge of translating complex, real-world problems into data-driven models, and I strive to grow continuously as both a developer and a researcher.
+My academic and project experiences span from modeling and analyzing dynamic systems to developing algorithms for decision-making under uncertainty.
+I am motivated by the challenge of bridging theory and practice—transforming ideas into solutions that are not only technically sound but also practically valuable.

 ---